 This video walks through the main points of the universal declaration of human rights using a text-heavy animation style.

 A selection of 10 sample activities from the fourth edition of the Help Increase the Peace Program (HIPP) manual for high school age youth.
 HIPP is an experiential program for teens developed out of the Alternatives to Violence Project curriculum used in prisons and community settings.
 A project of the American Friends Service Committee, HIPP is program for building community, trust, conflict resolution skills and reducing violence.
-The full manual is available via http://afsc.org/resource/hipp-manual
+The full HIPP manual (1999 version) is available here.

 The Step-Up curriculum is designed for counselors who facilitate groups with teens who have been violent towards a parent or family member.
 The curriculum uses a cognitive behavioral approach to help teens stop the use of violent and abusive behaviors and teaches nonviolent, respectful ways of communicating and resolving conflict with family members.
 The curriculum also includes materials for a parent group.
 The curriculum is designed to include parents at the beginning of each group session and then separate into a parent group and teen group or stay together for the session to work on learning a skill together.